Master of Adult Education

-When I began the Master of Adult Education (M.Ad.Ed.) program offered at St. Francis Xavier University, I did not understand exactly what I was getting myself into.
-Knowing that I wanted an academic program that would challenge me in ways I had yet to experience in life, I had hoped that this program would provide an opportunity to do just that while providing me with a credential to support professional growth and advancement.
-Since I began this journey, beginning in the winter of 2017 as part of the recently revamped 3-year cohort model, I have found myself stretched in many ways.
+When I began the Master of Adult Education (M.Ad.Ed.) program offered at St. Francis Xavier University I did not understand exactly what I was getting myself into.
+Knowing that I wanted an academic program that would challenge me in ways I had yet to experience in life, I had hoped that this program would be an opportunity to do just that while providing me with a credential to support professional growth and advancement.
+Beginning my journey in the winter of 2017, as part of the recently revamped 3-year cohort model, I found myself stretched in many ways throughout the program.

-Elements of myself as a practitioner, educator, and professional that I have formed or developed since I began the M.Ad.Ed. program include: an appreciation of the philosophical understandings I have of the world in which I live; language to articulate the epistemological views I hold; a greater understanding of self, formed through critical reflection; and a growth of knowledge in the areas of: informal learning, community development, leadership, and place.
-As one of the most rewarding and purposeful endeavours I have undertake to-date, working towards the completion of the M.Ad.Ed. credential has been challenging but wholly worthwhile.
+Elements of myself as a practitioner, educator, and professional that I formed or further developed while in the M.Ad.Ed. program, include: an appreciation of the philosophical understandings I have of the world in which I live; language to articulate the epistemological views I hold; a greater understanding of self, formed through critical reflection; and a growth of knowledge in the areas of: informal learning, community development, leadership, and place.
+As one of the most rewarding and purposeful endeavours I have participated in to-date, working towards the completion of the M.Ad.Ed. credential was challenging but wholly worthwhile.

 My Academic Work

-In an attempt craft the strongest work I am capable of, both in professional practice and in academics, I often look to the work from those who have come before me to to identify what elements are present in high quality work.
-As I complete each section of the work required in this academic program I often find myself looking for available examples from previous students of what a final submission might look like in each step of the process.
+In an attempt craft the strongest work I am capable of, both in professional practice and in academics, I often look to the work from those who have come before me to to identify what elements are present in the highest quality work.
+As I completed each section of the work required in this academic program, I often found myself looking for available examples from previous students of what a final submission might look like in each step of the process.

-In an attempt to support any students that come after me, and in line with the auto-ethnography I am completing as part of this program, I have chosen to make public all of my submissions for the M.Ad.Ed. program.
-Believing that personal experiences, including my own, are often representative of a larger group experience, my aim is to provide examples of work completed as part of the M.Ad.Ed., along with the necessary context and comments, to support the work of future students.
+To support students that come after me, and in-line with the auto-ethnography I completed, I decided to make public all of my submissions for the M.Ad.Ed. program.
+Believing that personal experiences, including my own, are often representative of a larger group experience, my aim is to provide examples of work completed as part of the M.Ad.Ed. to aid future students as they complete their program.

-Below I offer all of the documents I have submitted for my M.Ad.Ed program—these are provided as submitted, without advisor feedback or corrections integrated, and for reference only.
+Below I offer all of the documents I submitted during my M.Ad.Ed program—these are provided as submitted, without advisor feedback or corrections integrated (unless otherwise noted), and for reference only.

 Although I have chosen to not include the grades received for individual academic components I am willing to share that I am a 85%+/A+/4.0 student.
 All submissions below reflect this level of academic achievement.